ivanp81/address/README.md

 $ docker...
 ```
 ## Pipeline
-The pipeline is run by a Jenkins Server execute as a Pod inside Kubernetes.
-It uses the Kubernetes Plugin.
 You can find the code for the pipeline in the following repository:

 - https://github.com/ivanp81/address-pipeline